-Start Fire Problems Possible Cause Solution Not enough kindling/paper or no kindling/paper Use dry kindling, more paper.
-Arrange kindling & wood for air movement.
+Start Fire Problems Possible Cause Solution Not enough kindling/paper or no kindling/paper void void for air movement.
 Check for restricted termination cap Check for blockage of outside air kit (if installed).
 Not enough air for fire to ignite Check for flue blockage.
-Pre-warm flue before starting fire (refer to Building a Fire on page 13).
-Can not get fire started Check for adequate vent height (refer to Chimney Height / Rise and Run on page 13 of the Installation manual).
+Pre-warm flue before starting fire (refer to section 2E Building a Fire ).
+Can not get fire started Check for adequate vent height (refer to section Chimney Height / Rise and Run of the Installation manual).
 Excessive smoke or spillage Burns too slowly Open window below the appliance towards the wind.
-Not enough heat output Wood condition is too wet, too large Use dry, seasoned wood (refer to Wood Selection and Storage on page 9).
-Bed of coals not established before adding wood Start with paper & kindling to establish bed of coals (refer to Building a Fire on page 13).
+Not enough heat output Wood condition is too wet, too large Use dry, seasoned wood (refer to section 2B Wood Selection and Storage).
+Bed of coals not established before adding wood Start with paper & kindling to establish bed of coals (refer to secton 2E Building a Fire ).
 Flue blockage such as birds' nests or leaves in termination cap Have chimney inspected for creosote and cleaned by a certified chimney sweep.
-Down draft or negative pressure Do not use exhaust fans during start-up (refer to Negative Pressure on page 15).
+Down draft or negative pressure Do not use exhaust fans during start-up (refer to section 2H Negative Pressure ).
 Competition with exhaust devices Open window below the appliance towards the wind.
 Mix in hardwood.
-Extremely dry or soft wood Mix in less seasoned wood after fire is established (refer to Wood Selection and Storage on page 9).
-Fire burns too fast Check for correct vent height; too much vertical height creates over drafting.
-Over drafting Check location of vent termination (refer to Chimney Termination Requirements on page 12 of the Installation manual).
+Fire burns too fast Extremely dry or soft wood Mix in less seasoned wood after fire is established (refer to section 2B Wood Selection and Storage ).
+Check for correct vent height; too much vertical height creates over drafting.
+Over drafting Check location of vent termination (refer to section Chimney Termination Requirements of the Installation manual).